ArtKop/AcoBotWebVersion/readme.md

      conda activate acobot
      ```

-3. Install all PyCapture library in order to use the camera.
+3. Install all PyCapture libraries in order to use the camera.

    - Run the [FlyCapture2 SDK](https://www.flir.com/products/flycapture-sdk/)